borkshop/js/stream.md

 - soul prototype
 - mind research: prolog-like systems
-- grid rendering
+- TileGrid
-- dialog display and response
+  - animations like boop and particles
-- input controller
-  - local storage updates, e.g. to make an event bus with other local windows? ai workers? network sockets?
-  - ingest external intent
-  - harvest intents into actions for next tick
+  - spatial index for `tilesAt`
   - viewport correction on resize
+  - masking?
+  - custom shader funcs, or at least some affordance for stepped css classes

 ## WIP

 ## Done

+- wrote a DLA demo, which was a great way to furher experiment with modal UI, and also quickly hit the limits of the current brute force spatial query (guess)
-- reworked the super structure to support multiple demos / scenarios
+- refactored to support multiple demos / scenarios:
+  - the main animation loop is tiny again
+  - it pumps a `Sim` object
+  - that has a `change()`able `Scenario` object
 - implemented basic color boop collider
 - factored out TileGrid to reify the grid sketched yesterday
 - sorted out details for building and pushing to github pages